Lawrence Bacow: Harvard University

-Resignation
+Retirement

 In June 2022, Bacow emailed the Harvard community, saying that he intended to step down as president on June 30, 2023.
 In the email, he wrote, "There is never a good time to leave a job like this one, but now seems right to me.
 Through our collective efforts, we have found our way through the pandemic.
 We have worked together to sustain Harvard through change and through storm, and collectively we have made Harvard better and stronger in countless ways."
 Bacow also wrote that he and his wife, Adele, were looking forward to spending more time with their children and grandchildren.

 After the announcement, William Lee and Penny Pritzker, outgoing and incoming Senior Fellows of the Harvard Corporation, thanked Bacow for his service, saying, "Harvard could not have asked for a better, wiser, more thoughtful, dedicated, experienced, and humane leader through these times of extraordinary challenge and change."